alicegodden/fishpi/README.md

 Export the list of complementary TE sequences to a CSV file.
 Export the bar chart as an image file.

-# How to Use FishPi:

-Input piRNA Sequence: Launch the FishPi application.
-Enter your piRNA sequence in the provided text field and click the "Submit analysis" button.

-View Analysis Results: FishPi will analyze the piRNA sequence and display the results in a popup window.
-The results include a bar chart showing complementary TE counts by type and the total TE count.

-Export Data: You can export the complementary TE sequences to a CSV file or save the bar chart as an image file using the export buttons provided in the popup window.

 # Requirements:

 Python 3.11